Matt1990538/AC-2-3W1-A12/readme.md

 ## Features

-Present my 8 favorite restaurants.
+Present my 8 favorite restaurants, follows RESTful API.

 Present detailed information for restaurant when click on picture of it.